-Add an AI button to your header
+Add an Ask Docs button

-Keep the floating launcher and add a second opener.
+Keep the floating launcher

 <header>